 You can open Finder by clicking the Finder icon in your Dock.
 If you see Finder in your menu bar, you can also click File > New Finder Window.
 This will open Finder to your recent items.
 But you can easily navigate from there.

 At the top of your Finder window, you have a customizable toolbar.
 If you don’t see it, click View > Show Toolbar from the menu bar.

-Then you’ll see four buttons to the right of the forward and back arrows.
-These buttons let you display the contents in Finder whichever way you like.
+You’ll see four buttons that let you display the contents in Finder in whichever way you like.
 From left to right, they are Icons, List, Column, and Gallery.